Tanksteezy/Highlighted_Work/Fireball_TestPlan.md

    # References
     <p3> List any reference documents </p3>

   ## Plan
   # Test Description
   Briefly describe what is being tested and any inputs needed for testing
   # Test Team
   Who is on the team and what is their role/assignment●Milestones○Testing Locations, events, test phases and dates of testing
   # Budgets
   Funds allocated to testing by task
   # Testing Requirements
   Resource requirements, equipment, software/hardware, tester with special skill set○Testing Materials/Test Tools Documentation you will use or produce or testing tools used○Test Training Personnel training, types of training/training staff- could include acceptance testing or playtesting

 ## Specifications/Evaluations
   <p4> </p4>
   Requirement Specifications
   Business Rules/Functions List any business requirements (list) Software/Game Functions List any software requirements (list) Test/Function Relationships Match individual tests or test suites to requirements (this is usually a table) Beginning stages of developing your test suites
   Test Progression Describe how progression is made from one test to another

   Methods and Constraints○Test Methodology
   Describe testing strategy/types of testing or any other methodology○Extent of Testing Full or partial testing and explanation○Constraints Describe any test condition constraints such as interfaces or data

-Example of Test Function Relationship
+  Test Function Relationship:

   Test Suite  Function
+  ---
+  Game Controls  The game shall allow the player to select O & 'square' to Slam
+  ---
+  Game Controls  The game shall allow the player to select X to Jump
+  ---
+  Game Controls The game shall allow the play to select O to shoot weapon
+  ---
-GameControls  The game shall allow the player to select X to Jump Game Controls The game shall allow the play to select O to shoot weapon Game Controls The game shall allow the player to select arrow up button to walk forward.
+  Game Controls The game shall allow the player to select arrow up button to walk forward.
+  ---

 ___
 ## Review URL
 Single or multi?